simonbu11/BlogSample-ASPNET5-ViewsInAzureStorage/readme.md

 ## Setup store
 If you run the CreateStorage project it will create a blob container and upload the views to your local Azure Storage Emulator instance.

+## Read more
+A write up of the sample can be found at http://www.sbull.co.uk/2016/05/05/storing-asp-net-5-mvc-6-views-in-the-database/